School Development Planning

 Article 13(3) of the 1998 Education Order places a duty on Boards of Governors, through the scheme of management, to prepare, and periodically revise, a SDP.
 In doing so, Boards of Governors are required to consult the principal and consider any guidance provided by the Department of Education, Education Authority (EA), and, in the case of Catholic maintained schools, CCMS, and also any inspection findings.

-The Education (School Development Planning) Regulations (Northern Ireland) 2010 set out the detailed requirements relating to the preparation of SDPs and the matters they should include.
-The Regulations apply to all SDPs prepared after 24 January 2011.
+The Department is working to revoke and replace The Education (School Development Planning) Regulations (Northern Ireland) 2010 which set out the detailed requirements relating to the preparation of SDPs and the matters they should include.
+The new Regulations will implement the proposals within the review of the SDP process outlined below and it is anticipated the new legislation will come into effect on 1 August 2026.